adap/flower/doc/source/how-to-enable-client-authentication.rst

 ============================

 Flower has a built-in client authentication process that you can use to verify each client who participates in a federated learning routine.
-It is crucial for the security of your federated learning training process so that

 The client authentication process is similar to how Github SSH authentication works without the encryption: